David-Durst/embeddedHaskellAetherling/theory/Types.md

 ![TSeq 6 0 Int Table](other_diagrams/types/seq6/tseq60_table.png "TSeq 6 0 Int Table")

 ## Flat TSeq With Invalids
-The above `Seq 6 Int` can be converted to an `TSeq 6 2 Int` with six integers on eight clock cycles.
+An operator `O` in the sequence language that emits a value of type `Seq 6 Int` can be converted to an operator `O_ti` in the space-time IR that emits `TSeq 6 2 Int`.
+The hardware implementation of `O_t` must emit six integers on eight clock cycles.
 Just as with the `SSeq 6 Int` example, there are two diagrams.

 The first diagram shows the nested structure of the Aetherling type.